jeffreykegler/hoonlint/misc/whitespace.md

       ==
 ```

-* The head of a head-split 2-jogging has no sidedness.
-It should be on the rune line, separated by two stops
-from the rune.

-* The subhead of a head-split 2-jogging hoon
+A head-split queenside 2-jogging hoon should consist of,
+in lexical order:

+* Its rune.

+* A 2-stop horizontal gap.

+* Its head.

+* A vertical gap.
-should be one vertical gap after the
+  Its inter-comment column should be the anchor column.
-the rune line, and
+  Its pre-comment column should be undefined.

-should be indented one stop less than the head.
+* Its subhead, outdented one stop from the head.
   This style is more indentation-conserving than backdenting.
   It is called the "pseudo-jog" style, because arrangement
   of the head
   and subhead resembles that of a queenside jog.

+* A vertical gap.
+  Its inter-comment column should be the anchor column.
+  Its pre-comment column should be undefined.

+* A queenside jogging.
-* The jogging of a queenside 2-jogging hoon should be queenside.
+  The base column of its jogs should be 2 stops after the anchor
+  column.

+* A vertical gap.
-It should be on a line after the rune line,
+  Its inter-comment column should be the anchor column.
-and should consist entirely of queenside jogs.
+  Its pre-comment column should be undefined.

+* A TISTIS,
+  starting at the anchor column.

 ## Jogging-1 hoons

 <!-- "Split" form addressed in Github issue #31" -->

-From `arvo/sys/hoon.hoon`, lines 9720-9727:
+*From `arvo/sys/hoon.hoon`, lines 9720-9727:*
 ```
           =:  hos  ~
               wec  [~ ~ ~]